schell/glucose/README.md

       | success == false -> Left <$> glGetShaderInfoLog s
       | otherwise -> return $ Right s
 ```

+It wraps both OpenGL (targeting 3.2+) and WebGL in a "least common denominator"
+fasion.
+Functions that exist in both APIs exist in glucose and functions from one
+API that can be written in terms of the other also exist, though they might
+exist in a slightly different form, either for simplicity or common sense's sake.

 ## building
 Building should be simple and depends on stack.